Breaking the Cycle: Transformative Techniques To Eliminate Junk Food & Sugar From Your Diet

 Make it Difficult to Eat Junk & Sugary Foods

-Haven’t you ever heard the phrase that if you do anything for 2 weeks, it becomes a habit?
-It goes along with the thought that doing something enough times makes it easy and makes it commonplace in your life.
-If you wake up every morning, go for a run, make a smoothie, and drive to work, it will soon become a usual routine in your life.
+You may have heard the phrase that if you consistently do something for 2 weeks, it becomes a habit.
+This idea aligns with the concept that repetition makes tasks easier and integrates them into your daily life.If you wake up every morning, go for a run, make a smoothie, and drive to work, it will soon become a usual routine in your life.

 The same goes for learning how to quit junk food.
 Once you figure out how to stop craving junk food, it becomes a minor thought in your mind.
-However, one of the biggest roadblocks to eating healthy is focusing on what you CAN’T eat.
-If most of your brain is occupied by thinking of how you have no willpower to stop eating, you are more likely to search for junk food
+However, one of the biggest roadblocks to eating healthy is focusing on what you CAN’T eat.If most of your brain is occupied by thinking of how you have no willpower to stop eating, you are more likely to search for junk food.

-• Cue – Eliminating the cue to eat unhealthily can directly reduce the likelihood of bad habits from forming.
+• Cue– Eliminating the cue to eat unhealthily can directly reduce the likelihood of bad habits from forming.

-• Craving – Reduce the craving, and you won’t act on the thought (eating junk food).
+• Craving– Reduce the craving, and you won’t act on the thought (eating junk food).

-• Behavior – Make the behavior hard to do, and you won’t be able to do the task (i.e. blocking your credit card at a fast food restaurant or unhealthy grocery store).
+• Behavior– Make the behavior hard to do, and you won’t be able to do the task (i.e. blocking your credit card at a fast food restaurant or unhealthy grocery store).

-• Reward – If the reward does not satisfy your craving, the cycle will end.
+• Reward– If the reward does not satisfy your craving, the cycle will end.

 Making it difficult to access and eat sugary foods – by a conscious decision that makes it harder to access foods or changing your psychological dependence – you can get off junk food.
 Blocking your credit card, changing your route, altering your reward and pleasure system, and hiding food are all ways that you can quit junk food.